Credential Handling

 In addition, an external ssh-agent can be made available in the kas

-environment by setting the SSH_AUTH_SOCK
+environment by setting the SSH_AUTH_SOCK environment variable.

 As an alternative, ssh private keys can be added to an internal ssh agent

-by setting SSH_PRIVATE_KEY
+by setting SSH_PRIVATE_KEY or SSH_PRIVATE_KEY_FILE.

 Note